Maprunner/rg2/README.md

 ## Latest news

-This branch is Version 2.0 and will become the supported version.
-The functionality should be very familiar but the user interface is a lot nicer.
+26 September 2024: Version 2.1 released as the main branch.
+This is the latest update of what has been running on routegadget.co.uk for the past year.

+Version 1.x has now been archived and is on the Version-1-archive branch.
+It is not intended to support this any further.

 ## Development notes